wheesinsty/advisory-generator/README.md

 6. Install the necessary dependencies with
 `pip install -r requirements.txt`

-7. Ensure that the excel sheet is called **test**and the advisory template is a Microsoft document called **Advisory_OnePage**

 ## Run the projects
 1. Open terminal and navigate to the directory
 `cd [path]`

-3. Run the file you want
+2. Run the file
 `python advisory.py`

+3. Enter the path to the excel sheet

+4. Enter the path for the generated reports

+5. If you want to start generating reports from scratch, enter "yes"

 ## Project doesn't work?
 Potential issues and how to resolve them: